PREGNANCY FEARS AS A PARTNER

 When a cancer diagnosis is received in pregnancy however it can create fears on a different level and those being for the health of your partner and your baby.

-As unusual as this will sound, there are few reasons why a pregnancy cannot carry on as normal following a diagnosis of cancer and we do a tremendous amount of work as a charity with health professionals to encourage this approach so that you and your partner can in essence look forward to your pregnancy journey as much as you otherwise would have.
+As unusual as this will sound, there are few reasons why pregnancy cannot carry on as normal following a diagnosis of cancer and we do a tremendous amount of work as a charity with health professionals to encourage this approach so that you and your partner can, in essence, look forward to your pregnancy journey as much as you otherwise would have.